elben/elben.github.io/site/pencil/tutorials/01-getting-started.markdown

 ```

 Notice that we're using the `.scss` extension, and we have that weird
-`$fontcolor` thing, which you may not have seen before.
-This is because we're
+`$fontcolor` thing.
+This is because we're using
-going to use [Sass/Scss](http://sass-lang.com) for our styling.
-I like Scss
+[Sass/Scss](http://sass-lang.com) for our styling.
+I like Scss because it's a
-because it's a super set of CSS, so you can write plain-old CSS but "add on" the
+super set of CSS, so you can write plain-old CSS but "add on" the Scss parts
-Scss parts when you need it.
+(like variables) when you need it.

 The final source file we'll add is `index.markdown`.
 This will contain our index
 page's content, but in Markdown.
 You'll see how easy it is convert Markdown to